noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 This should return `1n`.

 You can follow this pattern to test `end_vote()` and access control of other functions.
-Find more information about calling functions from the CLI [here](../sandbox/references/cli-commands.md).

 ## Next steps